Shyamsingh45/Prodigy-InfoTech-intenship-task/README.md

 - Cleaned data, preprocessed text, and encoded variables
 - Conducted EDA, analyzed sentiment scores distribution, and visualized sentiment trends
 - Applied sentiment analysis using Power BI techniques and created interactive visualizations

+These tasks have been a fantastic learning experience, honing my skills in data analysis, machine learning, and visualization.
+Looking forward to applying these skills in future projects! #DataScience #MachineLearning #DataAnalysis #ProdigyInfoTech #Internship